brziv/Obsidian-Vault/Emergent Notes/Cryptography.md

 ---
 ### Modern Cryptography

-Uses mathematical algorithms, often based on number theory, for stronger security.
+Uses mathematical algorithms, often based on [[Number theory]], for stronger security.
 #### Symmetric-key encryption
 - The same key is used for both encryption and decryption.
 - Examples: AES (Advanced Encryption Standard), DES (Data Encryption Standard).